dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   strategy far more computable.
 Controlling outcomes for the better by making them more predictable can justify the use of fear.

+- copy notes about configuration space/entropy for chess pieces
+  - (predicting an opponents moves by reasoning about "normal" board configurations for current and descendant board configurations)

 - If social engineers leverage the fields of love/fear to modulate attention sociophysically, a potential systemic tail risk arises